h4ppy0wl/teeth_localization_and_numbering/README.md

   <your-dockerhub-username>/tooth_localization_numbering_image:latest
 ```

-- `-d`: Runs the container in detached mode.
 - `-p 8000:8000`: Maps port 8000 on your host to port 8000 in the container.
 - `-v "$(pwd)/weights:/app/weights"`: Mounts your local `weights` directory to `/app/weights` inside the container.
 This allows the API to access the model file.
 - `--name teeth_api`: Assigns a convenient name to the container.